Quinyon Mitchell: 2024 season

-During his rookie year, Mitchell was known for his consistent coverage skills against receivers such as Drake London, Ja'Marr Chase, and Mike Evans.
-Most notably, during the week 11 Thursday Night Football matchup between the Washington Commanders, Mitchell held wide receiver Terry McLaurin to 0 targets, 0 receptions, and 0 yards.
+During his rookie year, Mitchell was known for his consistent coverage skills against veteran receivers such as Drake London, Ja'Marr Chase, and Mike Evans.
+Most notably, during the week 11 Thursday Night Football matchup against the Washington Commanders, Mitchell held wide receiver Terry McLaurin to 0 targets, 0 receptions, and 0 yards.
 Due to his efficiency against guarding wide receivers, Mitchell was nicknamed "Quinyonamo Bay"; a reference to the United States military prison Guantanamo Bay, and his colloquial status as a "lockdown corner".
 He was named to the PFWA All-Rookie Team for his 2024 season.
 Mitchell would record his first career interception in the 22–10 win over the Green Bay Packers in the wild-card round of the 2024 NFL playoffs.
 In the 2024 NFC Championship game, Mitchell intercepted quarterback Jayden Daniels enroute to a blowout win 55–23.
 Mitchell became a Super Bowl champion following the Eagles 40–22 win over the Chiefs in Super Bowl LIX.

 Mitchell finished in second-place for the AP NFL Defensive Rookie of the Year award.
+He was ranked 49th by his fellow players on the NFL Top 100 Players of 2025.

 2025 season

-In Week 4, Mitchell recorded five pass breakups and five tackles while only allowing two catches for six yards in a 31-25 win over the Tampa Bay Buccaneers, earning NFC Defensive Player of the Week.
+In Week 4, Mitchell recorded five pass breakups and five tackles while only allowing two catches for six yards during a 31–25 victory over the Tampa Bay Buccaneers, earning NFC Defensive Player of the Week honors.
+Mitchell finished the season 1st among NFL cornerbacks in catch rate allowed (41.6%), 3rd in forced incompletions (12), and 1st in touchdowns allowed (0).
+Mitchell’s performance in 2025 earned him Pro Bowl and First-team All-Pro honors, cementing his status among the NFL’s elite cornerbacks.
+Mitchell recorded two interceptions in the 23–19 loss to the San Francisco 49ers in the Wild Card Round.